cstorey/blogue/posts/2018-09-07-streaming-histograms.md

 ---
 date: '2018-09-07'
 orig_url: null
-title: "Streaming Histograms"
+title: "Streaming Approximate Histograms"
-description: 'Witty subheading'
+description: 'Self Driving Buckets'
 ---

 This week, one of my co-workers gave a short talk on monitoring with prometheus.
 So, naturally, my thoughts ended up towards how to compute histograms over streaming data.<!--more-->